knaveightt/knv-elemental/README.md

 Greater Stone Pearl: diamond in the corners, with elemental shards surrounding a stack of eight Stone pearls

+Greater Ender Pearl: diamond in the corners, with elemental shards surrounding a stack of eight ender pearls

 ## Summary of Added Pearls